FusionAuth/fusionauth-site/site/_posts/2021-06-28-identiverse-conference-report.md

 First, affordable identity proofing at scale is still an unsolved problem; one that a lot of people are working on.
 Identity proofing is the process of knowing who someone is before you grant them a user account.
 It can also be used for account recovery.

 For some applications identity proofing is unimportant; a typical ecommerce site will happily provide an account and take my money without knowing who I actually am.
 But for many online systems, such as unemployment insurance or business accounts, tying the user to a real identity is really important.
 There was a talk about how the New York Air National Guard used identity proofing and digital identity products to allow access to sensitive systems for a set of authorized people.
-As covid forced large numbers of employees toware remote work, knowing folks are who they say they are at scale becomes more critical.
+As covid forced large numbers of employees toward remote work, knowing folks are who they say they are at scale becomes more critical.

 The solutions in this space seem to focus on:

 * Automatic recognition of government issued paper documents.
-* Facial recognition, including measures to thwart presentation of photos in place of real people.
+* Facial recognition, including fraud detection.
+Photos of someone shouldn't be accepted when the person needs to be present.
-* Ensuring there are manual fallbacks for people when machine learning fails, or when the user has can't present all the required documentation.
+* Ensuring there are manual fallbacks when machine learning fails, or when the user can't present all the required documentation.

-This is a step before the authentication and authorization process which is the focus of FusionAuth.
+This is a step before the authentication and authorization process (the focus of FusionAuth).
 While you can identity proof out of band using one of the many solutions out there, if you'd like tighter integration with FusionAuth, I [filed a tracking issue](https://github.com/FusionAuth/fusionauth-issues/issues/1280) which you can upvote.

 ### FIDO